RotorHazard/community-plugins/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've created a github release in my repository.
 - [ ] I've added all the requested links below.

+**Note:** all checks above should be passed before a pull request will be merged.

 ## Additional information
 <!--
     Details are important, and help us processing your PR.
     Please be sure to fill out additional details.
 -->

+- Link to plugin repository:
 - Link to current release:
 - Link to successful rhfest action: